 Your dietitian may also recommend a special nutrition supplement that is not a free food.
 These supplements provide extra calories and protein and are usually used for a short time.

 What if I have high cholesterol?

-The yolk of the egg contains large amounts of cholesterol, but can be eaten a few times per week.
-The white of eggs contains no fat and is a very good source of protein.
-Speak with your dietitian about using these foods in your diet.
+Egg yolks have large amounts of cholesterol but can be eaten a few times per week.
+Egg whites have no fat and are a very good source of protein.
+Speak with your dietitian about using these foods in your diet

 How long do I need to increase the calories in my diet?

-You need to increase your calories until you are able to reach your normal healthy weight.
+You need to increase your calories until you can reach your normal healthy weight.
 This takes time, so be patient.
 Include free foods every day in addition to meats, vegetables, fruits, grains and breads.
 Dairy products can be allowed in small amounts.
 Your CKD dietitian will help you adjust your calories as your weight increases.